learn-academy-2023-alpha/text-based-game-island-boyz/README.md

 ```````
     - crash landed on an island (castaway style)
     - there are a few starting items littering the ground around the player
-        - map (north, south, east, west)
+        - four directions (north, south, east, west)
-        - flare (signals wild animals that kill the playe, is not helpful to the player in any way)
+        - flare (signals wild animals that kill the player, is not helpful to the player in any way)
-        - volleyball (gives player happiness points/makes the player insane (two seperate variables))
+        - volleyball (gives player happiness points/makes the player insane (two separated variables))
         - coconut (player can drink the water? gives happiness points)

     - happiness points (variable that changes with certain choices made by player, negative HP results in sickness or insanity)
     - if the player goes south, they go into the water and a shark eats them
     -       .